dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/connect-github.md

 4. Once you approve authorization, you will be redirected to dbt Cloud, and you should now see your connected account.

-You're now ready to use the dbt Cloud IDE or dbt Cloud CLI.
+You can now use the dbt Cloud IDE or dbt Cloud CLI.

 ## FAQs